Skip to main content

 • You need to provide additional information in order to qualify for a benefit

 The maximum allowed income level depends on your marital status.
-If you have a spouse, it also depends on whether your significant other is receiving the Allowance or the OAS.
-The rates change quarterly and get adjusted for inflation using the Consumer Price Index.
+If you have a spouse, it also depends on whether your significant other is receiving the Allowance or OAS.
+The rates change quarterly and are adjusted for inflation using the Consumer Price Index.

-Below are the maximum monthly payment amounts and maximum annual income to receive the OAS pension for October to December 2019.
+Below are the maximum monthly payment amounts and maximum annual income to receive the GIS for April to June 2025, according to the Government of Canada:

 Typically, the GIS calculation takes into account only the previous year’s income.
 However, if an OAS pensioner or spouse has a reduction in income or retires, Service Canada may determine eligibility using an income estimate for the current year.